javalin/website/_posts/tutorials/community/2022-03-25-serving-protobuf-with-javalin.md

 ## Configuring the Gradle Protobuf Plugin
 Now wait just one minute!
 Why are we creating a redundant Java class when we just created one only moments ago?
 Let's talk about what's happening here.
 We're about to generate Java code to represent our proto.
 However, this generated code is not meant to be edited.
-This means creating helper functions in the generated code is discouraged, in fact extending the generated code in any way is really inadvisable.
+This means creating helper functions in the generated code is discouraged.
+In fact extending the generated code in any way is really inadvisable.
 This is because, if the schema were to change, first the proto file would need updated, then protoc would compile a new generated class, thereby undoing any work that might have been done inside that class.
 For this reason and others, we instead use the generated code for what it is, a means of serializing and representing an existing class.